Salmon Patties with Tartar Sauce (Video)

-PIN Salmon Patties to try them later!
+PIN the Salmon Patties recipe to try them later!

 I don’t remember my mom ever cooking fresh fish for our family, except for the very occasional time when my dad would go fishing and bring home Utah Rainbow Trout, which mom would pan-fry whole and we’d eat them with lots of lemon juice.
 However, I do have fond memories of my mom making Salmon Patties, made from canned salmon, and fried until they were crispy on the outside.
-Some other kids in the family would turn up their nose at Salmon Patties for dinner, but I always loved them.

-Years ago I posted a recipe for my mom’s Salmon Patties, but through the years I’ve been adapting her recipe nearly every time I made them, ending up with these delicious and Salmon Patties with Tartar Sauce!
-And these new low-carb salmon patties are also gluten-free.
+And years ago I posted a recipe for my mom’s Salmon Patties, but then I started adapting her recipe a little bit nearly every time I made them, and I ended up with these delicious and Salmon Patties with Tartar Sauce that are low-carb and gluten-free.
+If you’re a fan of salmon, I hope you try this recipe!

 What ingredients do you need for this recipe?